Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 One-pot pasta primavera

 Pasta primavera is one of the most versatile pasta dishes around.
-You can use spaghetti, penne, conchiglie, or any other pasta shape, and though this dish traditionally showcases the best of spring veg, you can add any vegetables you have lying around.
+You can use spaghetti, penne, conchiglie, or any other pasta shape, and though this dish traditionally showcases the best of spring veg, you can add in any vegetables you have lying around.

-This particular recipe is packed with peas, asparagus, mushrooms, and leeks, though courgettes and spinach work really well too.
+This particular recipe is packed with peas, asparagus, mushrooms, and leeks, though courgettes and spinach work really well, too.
 Lemon juice, zest, and basil add a fresh twist, and a splash of cream gives everything an indulgent, velvety texture (just use oat cream or soya cream to make this dish vegan).

 6. Spiced paneer, spinach, and pea grain bowl